 Data

 Apps access and store data via data sources.
 Each app has access to some built-in data sources containing local variables and client information.
 You can also create your own data sources in order to create, read, update and delete objects in the database.
-Data sources are also used in services.
+Data sources are also used in .

 App variables contain both built-in and custom variables that are used to hold global app state.